ande-zake/hasura-3factor-example/README.md

 ![event-triggers](assets/event-triggers.png)

-Note that if you're running this example project on macOS or Windows, the event triggers provided in event-triggers.json will need to be modified in order to work.
-The webhooks in the event triggers are pointing to localhost, e.g. http://localhost:8081/validate-order, and Hasura which is running from the Docker container is not able to connect to the Express server (node localDevelopment.js) running directly on localhost (not in Docker).
+Note that if you're running this example project on macOS or Windows, the event triggers provided in `event-triggers.json` will need to be modified in order to work.
+The webhooks in the event triggers are pointing to `localhost`, e.g. `http://localhost:8081/validate-order`, and Hasura which is running from the Docker container is not able to connect to the Express server (`node localDevelopment.js`) running directly on `localhost` (not in Docker).

-The solution is to modify the event triggers so that Hasura within the Docker container can connect to the Express server on localhost, which is discussed in the Hasura Docker Network Config docs.
-On macOS, the event trigger would be updated by replacing localhost with host.docker.internal, and on Windows replacing it with docker.for.win.localhost, e.g. the new event trigger would point to http://host.docker.internal:8081/validate-order.
+The solution is to modify the event triggers so that Hasura within the Docker container can connect to the Express server on `localhost`, which is discussed in the [Hasura Docker Network Config](https://docs.hasura.io/1.0/graphql/manual/deployment/docker/index.html#network-config) docs.
+On macOS, the event trigger would be updated by replacing `localhost` with `host.docker.internal`, and on Windows replacing it with `docker.for.win.localhost`, e.g. the new event trigger would point to `http://host.docker.internal:8081/validate-order`.
 You'll need to make this change for all event triggers.

 This finishes the entire development cycle on our local machine.
 You can start testing the app in a hosted environment now.